AoO-24/DashBoard-Platform-Fullstack-Application-Schneider-Capstone/README.md

 # DashBoard Data Analysis Fullstack Application of Schneider Transportation
 ![tt](https://github.com/AoO-24/DashBoard-Platform-Fullstack-Application-Schneider-Capstone/blob/main/Schneider_RGB_Register.svg)

-This project, "Dashboard," is a React-based application designed to provide a platform for truck drivers to manage tasks and view performance metrics.
+This project, "Dashboard," is a React/Django-based application designed to provide a platform for truck drivers to manage tasks and view performance metrics.
 It currently features pages for main overview, analytics, and comparison.

 ## Getting Started